FullControlXYZ/fullcontrol/README.md

 * `docs`: jupyter notebooks describing FullControl and its use.
 For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/docs) or jump straight in to the [1-minute demo](https://githubtocolab.com/FullControlXYZ/fullcontrol/blob/master/docs/colab/fast_demo_colab.ipynb)
 * `fullcontrol`: the FullControl python package.
 For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/fullcontrol)
+* `models`: example models that use FullControl.
+For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/models)
 * `lab`: the FullControl lab python package for experimental features.
 For more details, check the readme [here](https://github.com/FullControlXYZ/fullcontrol/tree/master/lab)
 * `bin`: scripts for FullControl development activities